BNG Literature Award

 News Article

-The jury has nominated three authors for the BNG Literature Award 2024.
-The prize will be awarded on 13th February 2025 at De Duif in Amsterdam.
+The jury has nominated four authors for the BNG Literature Prize 2025, which will be awarded in February 2026.

 BNG Literatuurprijs 2024 - Prijsuitreiking BNG Literatuurprijs 2024.jpg